-Therefore, data accuracy is a critical metric that businesses should track to ensure they make the best possible decisions.
+Therefore, it is a critical metric that businesses should track to ensure they make the best possible decisions.

-This blog post will explore data accuracy, why it’s essential, why data inaccuracy, and how businesses can improve their data accuracy.
+This blog post will explore data accuracy, why it’s essential, why data inaccuracy happens, and how businesses can improve their data entry accuracy.
 Stay tuned for more!

 Data accuracy meaning

 Data accuracy is the most critical aspect of data quality.
 It ensures that your company’s business processes are based on reliable and appropriate information, leading to better decision-making capabilities in all areas, including planning, forecasting, budgeting intelligence & more!